 - Clear up any yard debris from around your property.

-The best way to prevent and eliminate yellow jackets in East Texas is to call the professionals at Innovative Pest Control and invest in thorough stinging insect control plan to exterminate wasps and their nests.
+The best way to prevent and eliminate yellow jackets in East Texas is to call the professionals at Innovative Pest Control and invest in a thorough stinging insect control plan to exterminate wasps and their nests.
 Partner with IPC today, serving Tyler, Flint, Lindale, Jacksonville, Mineola, and East Texas.